 The trend is your friend until it ends, as is said.
 The S&P is attempting new highs, as is the NAZ and the broad NYSE indices.
 Let’s go over the basics.
 Draw your own conclusions from these facts:

 - BEARISH – HIGH IMPORTANCE: I noted last week that breath, aka the New high/Low indictor, is diverging recently.
-Click here for the recent blog covering that indicator.
+Click here for that blog.

 - BULLISH – HIGH IMPORTANCE: Cumulative moneyflow is in an uptrend (bottom pane).
 Money still likes the market longer termed.